 About the Organization:

-- Expand tracking of AAPI advocacy groups in order to make their work more accessible to the public, including during the upcoming midterm elections and transition period;
+- Expand our tracking of AAPI advocacy groups in order to make their work more accessible to the public, including during the upcoming midterm elections and transition period;

 - Monitor notable activity from AAPI elected officials, campaigns, and efforts to engage with AAPI communities politically;